w1lkns/email-marketing-portfolio/README.md

 - Newsletter design
 - Tool evaluation and UX thinking

-These are **speculative (spec)** projects based on realistic scenarios to demonstrate my approach and capabilities.
+These are **speculative (spec)** projects based on realistic scenarios and NGOs to demonstrate my approach and capabilities.

 ---